crownchakra/crownchakra.github.io/_posts/2014-3-3-Hacking-Wifi-Credentials.md

 ## Section 4: View Wi-Fi Passwords in clear-text

-To view the password for a specific Wi-Fi network, use the following command, replacing `"Wi-Fi-SSID"` with the name of the network you want to check:
+To view the password for a specific Wi-Fi network/profile, use the following command, replacing `"Wi-Fi-SSID"` with the name of the network you want to check:
 ```
 netsh wlan show profile name="Wi-Fi-SSID" key=clear```